Sunny-117/tiny-vite/README.md

 ![](/assets/dev.png)

-## 贡献
+## Contributions

-如果你发现任何问题或有改进建议，欢迎提出 Issue 或提交 Pull Request。我们非常乐意接受社区的贡献，一起让 tiny-vite 变得更好！
+If you encounter any issues or have suggestions for improvement, feel free to raise an Issue or submit a Pull Request.
+We greatly appreciate community contributions in our endeavor to enhance tiny-vite together!

-## 许可证
+## License

-MIT 许可证下发布。查阅 LICENSE 文件获取更多信息。
+Released under the MIT License.
+Refer to the LICENSE file for more information."